best-digital-nomad-insurance-ecuador

 Jonathan Heavens

-• SafetyWing provides budget-friendly coverage at $56.28 per 4 weeks, perfect for nomads exploring South America from Ecuador
+• SafetyWing provides travel and health cover in one plan from $62.72 per 4 weeks, suited to nomads exploring South America from Ecuador

 • Ecuador uses the US Dollar, eliminating currency exchange complications for American nomads